Your First Function

 Step 1: Create the Handler File

-Section titled “Step 1: Create the Handler File”Every function in Crude Functions is a JavaScript or TypeScript file in the code/ directory.
+Section titled “Step 1: Create the Handler File”Every function in Crude Functions is a TypeScript or JavaScript file with a default function export in the appropriate format.
 Let’s create our first handler.

-Go to the 📁 code management page at http://localhost:8000/web/code and click Upload New File button.
+- Go to the 📁 code management page at

 export default async function (c, ctx) { return c.json({ message: "Hello from Crude Functions!", timestamp: new Date().toISOString(), requestId: ctx.requestId, });}